gicentre/elm-vegalite/docs/changeNotes.md

 ### TODO

 Provide new simplified VL5 selection specifications and deprecate old model.
+Should include checking whether any instances of "selection" are generated in JSON.

 Add selection property expression function (probably something equivalent to `maStrExpr` so that point or interval type can be determined by an expression.

 Add mark property expression functions for `MStrokeDash`.

-Add bin extent expression function (`biExtent`).

 Add tickBand property for axes (VL5?).